pyzahl/Gxsm4/trunk/Gxsm4/README.md

 - File load vie Drag-n-Drop from filemanager: working, but currently only for single files. (new drap/drop controller)

-- "Kill" or close scan window is disfunctional... (only hiding): need to figure out how to fix. "window-delete" signals do not exist any more.... (removed from App-Init call) 🙁

 - Spin-Entry: Now shows the units again, but not always at startup (some defaut formatting), only after first touch... not yet sure why that is.

-- Profile: ported, testing...

  -DSP MOVER CONTROL BUTTONS: action signal problem of missing signal for "pressed".
 The "activate" does not do anything...
 I tried.